Shakespeare's Influence on the English Language [Updated]

 "Love is a smoke made with the fume of sighs."

 "Fume" is another word for smoke, gas or steam.
-People often sigh when experiencing some kind of emotional pain or difficulty.
+People often sigh when experiencing emotional pain or difficulty.
 This line suggests that love is not always a positive thing.

 The Tragedy of Julius Caesar